NNPDF/nnpdf/doc/validphys2/guide.md

 It is possible to create tests which perform an image comparison between a generated plot and a preexisting baseline plot.
 Clearly this allows one to check consistency in figure generation.
-The procedure for setting up a new image comparison test will be explained here.

-Before beginning you will need to ensure that you have the tests dependencies, which can be checked in `nnpdf/conda-recipe/meta.yml`, they are:
+Before beginning you will need to ensure that you have the tests dependencies, which can be checked in `nnpdf/conda-recipe/meta.yml`.

-- hypothesis
-- pytest
-- coverage
-- pytest-mpl

-the next step is to write the test function.
+The next step is to write the test function.
 It is highly recommended to use the validphys API for this, both to simplify the code and to make it agnostic to the structure of backend providers - provided that they produce the same results.
 See for example a function which tests the `plot_pdfs` provider: